 The trail was proposed by the Friends of Lake Apopka to boost appreciation for the suffering lake in Orange and Lake Counties.
 It may one day tie into the West Orange Trail and other paths to circle the 50-square-mile lake.
 With improved water conditions, wetland plant species are returning.
 This is a wonderful trail for nature lovers; a popular birding destination; with abundant alligators and occasional raccoons, otters, and turtles.

-The only restrooms are at Magnolia Park and a port-a-john at the old pump house at mile marker 4.
-Other than parking, there are no amenities at either the North Shore or Clay Island trailheads.
+There is very little shade anywhere on this trail.
+Restrooms are at Magnolia Park, a port-a-john at the old pump house at mile marker 4, and near the Green Mountain Overlook.
+There is also a restroom about a quarter mile from the North Shore Trailhead in the nearby McDonald Canal Boat Ramp.
+Other than parking, there are no amenities at the Clay Island trailhead.
 Take plenty of water and whatever else you need.

 The Magnolia Park trailhead is located in Orange County's Magnolia Park at 2929 S. Binion Road, Apopka.